intpl/deer_storage/README.md

 ```

 3. Paste generated variables to `.env`
 4. Run `docker-compose up`.
-This command will fetch all necessary images and compile entire application, so it will take a while.
+This command will fetch all necessary docker images and compile entire application, so it will take a while.
+Then it will host it under your APP_HOST:APP_PORT you selected in previous steps

 Above instruction works on fresh VPS installation with DNS assigned domain (with Let's Encrypt) as well as localhost (with self-certificate)